-(1) The need for the delegated authority no longer exists, for example, lack of a demonstrated need, retirement, resignation, termination of employment, or an assignment to another position.

-(2) Failure to comply with applicable requirements, limitations, policies, regulations, statutes, or delegated responsibilities;

-(3) Maintenance training/certification requirements have not been met, or failure to maintain all standards after appointment; or g.
+- (1) The need for the delegated authority no longer exists, for example, lack of a demonstrated need, retirement, resignation, termination of employment, or an assignment to another position. - (2) Failure to comply with applicable requirements, limitations, policies, regulations, statutes, or delegated responsibilities; - (3) Maintenance training/certification requirements have not been met, or failure to maintain all standards after appointment; or - (4) Violation of a material portion of the ethics guidance for Federal employees and/or standards of conduct for Department of Transportation employees. - g.
 Changes in Authority.
-When the FAE approval modifies delegated authority, it must be in writing and delivered to the individual with sufficient notice and instructions to ensure that the individual does not make unauthorized commitments.
-Any increase or decrease in the dollar value or scope of an individual �applys tocontracting authority requires issuing a new certificate of appointment or warrant and termination of the previous delegated authority.�individual h.
-DelegationsWaivers. of Procurement AuthorityThe FAE may (DPA)waive qualification standards if circumstances clearly dictate need for delegation of authority, but the purchase cardemployee does programnot fully meet required standards.
-Such a waiver is conditional.
+When the FAE modifies delegated authority, it must be in writing and delivered to the individual with sufficient advance notice and instructions to ensure that the individual does not make unauthorized commitments.
+Any increase or decrease in the dollar value or scope of an individual's contracting authority requires issuing a new certificate of appointment or warrant and termination of the previous delegated authority. - h.
+Waivers.
+The FAE may waive qualification standards if circumstances clearly dictate need for delegation of authority, but the employee does not fully meet required standards.
+Such a waiver is conditional, identifies duration, and must state the requirements that the individual must satisfy to become fully qualified.